Sid1357/Multilayer-Perceptron/README.md

 - scikit-learn (for splitting data and performance metrics)

 ## Results
--Accuracy: The model achieves an accuracy of approximately 72.07% on the test set.
--Loss Visualization: The loss is plotted to observe the model’s convergence and optimization during training.
+-Accuracy: The model achieves an accuracy of approximately 72.07% on the test set -Loss Visualization: The loss is plotted to observe the model’s convergence and optimization during training